CTD Live Mobile app icon

 Does it support game controllers like Xbox, PlayStation, or MFi?

 Yes — full game-controller support is built in via Apple's GameController framework.
-Pair an Xbox, PlayStation, or MFi controller over Bluetooth, steer an on-screen yellow focus ring with the d-pad or stick, and preview, TAKE, or quick-cut with a button.
+Pair an Xbox, PlayStation, or MFi controller over Bluetooth or USB-C, steer an on-screen yellow focus ring with the d-pad or stick, and preview, TAKE, or quick-cut with a button.
 You get custom button bindings and an in-app controller help map, making it a true game-controller OBS switcher — a feature most OBS remote apps don't offer.

 Is CTD Live Mobile a good free alternative to OBS Blade?